Justin Yarbrough

 Writing Alt Text

 Writing good alt text can be a challenge.
-In my day job as an accessibility consultant, I describe writing alt text as an art rather than a science.
+In my day job as an accessibility coach, I describe writing alt text as an art rather than a science.
 While there are a few guiding principles based off accessibility best practices, there's also a lot of wiggle room.
 The following tips are based off a combination of best practices and my own personal taste:

 • Be concise.
 Screen readers take time to read things.
 How long depends on that person's screen reader settings.
 An experienced screen reader user like myself may have theirs set to talk really fast, whereas a novice user is likely to have theirs set at a more conversational pace.